Let us review the impact that the star of Christmas had on the wise men, the Magi.

 - A woman sees the light of that star and is able to forgive her husband and be reconciled with him.

 - A young soccer player sees the light of that star, surrenders his pride, and steps aside to let another share in and get a shot at glory.

-- A young girl sees the light of that star and, giving up some of her own beauty, seeks to beautify a public park for others.
+- A young girl sees the light of that star and, forsaking some of her own beauty, seeks to beautify a public park for others.

 - A museum guard sees the light of that star and shows mercy to the guard dog with him (this was a silly one).

-- A father sees the light of that star and allows his son a moment of growth.
+- A father sees the light of that star and permits his son a moment of growth.

 Of course the love that is symbolized by the star is not the romantic love of the song but the brotherly and agape love that Christ gives.
 Like the Magi who found Christ by the star, no one sees the star of Jesus and encounters Him and then goes away unchanged.
 Indeed, if we authentically encounter Christ, we are equipped to love, just as the people in this commercial are.
 We are equipped to forgive, to bring healing, to help others find strength and glory in the truth, and to come to full maturity in Christ.
 A person who knows Jesus and has encountered Him cannot help loving others, not in some merely sentimental way, but with a strong and vigorous love rooted in the truth.
 This is the same love that Jesus has for us all.

-At the end of the commercial is an exhortation in Spanish that translates as follows: “Give the world the best of you.”
+At the end of the commercial there is an admonition in Spanish that translates as follows: “Give the world the best of you.”
 The best of me is Jesus.